This Message is Simple

 Without careful consideration of the data that you are mailing, you are wasting significant money.
 Expenses go up, responses go down, and conversions go down.

 Does your data company provide you recommendations based on their expertise?
 Or is their goal to only sell you as many records as possible?

 Here are some additional ideas and NEW SELECTS for your campaigns (If you are only concerned with quantity - stop reading now, otherwise, read on... )

 Campaigns typically consist of Prospect Data, Dealer Data, or both, and if your focus is to truly increase the results and ROI of a campaign, then we have several ideas.
-In our last post, we discussed Ownership Validation of Dealer Data and the clear ROI.
 In this post, we focus on selecting Prospect Data.

 1. Review and update your selections for prospect data.

 You know this is true if your campaigns are not producing the sales you are expecting.
 When did you last spend some time and effort reviewing how to determine the targets for your campaigns?
 What worked 3 years ago, and even last year, is not necessarily relevant today.